Keksuccino/docs_fancymenu/faq.md

 ### What's the easiest way to stretch any element to the size of the screen?

-Most elements have an option on their right-click context menus to stretch them horizontally and vertically.
+Most elements have an option in their right-click context menus to stretch them horizontally and vertically.
 Enabling this will make them always stretch to the full width and/or height of the screen.
 Horizontal and vertical stretching can be toggled independently.